-Activity report-A report used to describe the outcome of training, tradeshows, missions, website/social media or any other event type supported by WF.
+Deliverable Definition Activity report A report used to describe the outcome of training, tradeshows, missions, website/social media or any other event type supported by WF.
 A checklist of suggested details to include in an activity report is available under Information Resources.
 Activity report may be included either in the FMS or as an attachment.

-Copy of product-Output of a project funded by WF.
+Copy of product Output of a project funded by WF.
 Examples include a publication, report, mock-up of a product or architectural drawings.
 Digital attachments in medium or low resolution are acceptable as long as they clearly display the output.

-Event survey results-Summary of event surveys for hosted events supported by WF.
+Event survey results Summary of event surveys for hosted events supported by WF.
 Can include graphs/charts of survey results to illustrate feedback.

-List of committee members/regulatory meetings-List of members, including name, title and organization (in English and/or French) for technical committees and regulatory meetings attended during the fiscal year.
-Approved regulatory changes to date for the target market(s) must be tracked in the Market Access Matrix.
-Available under Information Resources.
+List of committee members/ regulatory meetings List of members, including name, title and organization (in English and/or French) for technical committees and regulatory meetings attended during the fiscal year.
+Approved regulatory changes to date for the target market(s) must be tracked in the Market Access Matrix available under Information Resources.
+Visual documentation Photograph for an activity funded by WF or link to a digital product (website or video).
+Examples include images of a trade booth at a conference or speaker presenting before an audience.

-Milestones achieved against market access matrix-Work to revise/update wood-related codes, standards and regulations must be tracked in the market access matrix.
-Available under the Information Resources.

-Organization chart-A diagram showing the reporting relationship within an organization.
-Should include the names, titles, locations (if relevant) and indicate if the individual is a direct employee, a contractor or if a position is vacant.

-Visual documentation-Photograph for an activity funded by WF, or link to a digital product (website or video).
-Examples include image of a trade booth at a conference, or speaker presenting before an audience.